 Part time employees who work additional hours over and above their contractual hours may accrue additional annual leave on a pro rata basis based on the Council's annual leave entitlement and the additional hours.

 3.2.11 Tool Allowance (Mechanics)

-A tool allowance will be paid to Mechanics based on the Craft JNC National Agreement ('Red Book' rate.of £6.818.20 per week.
+A tool allowance will be paid to Mechanics based on the Craft JNC National Agreement ('Red Book' rate.
 This will be increased in line with national tool allowance increases.